wduquette/joe/mdbook/src/extending/native_functions.md

 The `JoeError` message will look like this:

-`    Expected number, got: <actualType> '<actualValue>'.`
+`Expected number, got: <actualType> '<actualValue>'.`

-See the `Joe` class Javadoc for the family of converters, and the `Joe` class source code for how they are implemented, and the many `TypeProxies` in `com.wjduquette.joe.types` for examples of their use.
+See the `Joe` class's Javadoc for the family of converters, and the `Joe` class's source code for how they are implemented; and the many `ProxyTypes` in `com.wjduquette.joe.types` for examples of their use.

 ### Converting Strings

 There are two ways to convert an argument that is to be treated as a String.

-First, `joe.toString(arg)` will require that the value is actually a Java `String`.
+- `joe.toString(arg)` requires that the value is already a Java `String`.

-Alternatively, `joe.stringify(arg)` will convert the argument, of whatever type, to its string representation.
+- `joe.stringify(arg)` will convert the argument, of whatever type, to its string representation.
+Proxy types can customize that representation.

 Which of these you use will depend on the native function in question.
 To some extent it's a matter of taste.